 1. When Is Medicare Open Enrollment?

-This enrollment period is for those who have previously enrolled in Medicare.
-If you are just turning 65 — and thus becoming eligible for Medicare — you can sign up for Medicare during a seven-month time period known as “initial enrollment.”
-This period starts three months before you turn 65 and continues through the month you actually turn 65 and three months after your birthday.
+— Initial Enrollment Period.
+When you approach your 65th birthday, you become eligible for Medicare.
+You can sign up for Medicare during a seven-month time period, known as “initial enrollment,” that starts three months before you turn 65 and continues through three months after your birthday month.

-The Medigap open enrollment period, also known as the guaranteed issue period, coincides with initial enrollment.
+— Medigap Open Enrollment Period.
+Also known as the guaranteed issue period, this usually coincides with your initial enrollment period.
 Some states have additional periods where people can get any Medigap plan they want or switch Medigap plans without being charged more if they have health problems — but in most states, there is a limited period to enroll in a Medigap plan.

-If you’re signed up for a Medicare Advantage plan and wish to switch to a different Medicare Advantage plan or change to original Medicare, you can do so each year between January 1 and March 31.
-Also, it’s important to note that in most states, you may not be able to get a Medigap plan if you initially sign up for a Medicare Advantage plan and then decide to switch to original Medicare later.
+— Medicare Advantage Open Enrollment Period.
+From January 1 through March 31 each year, Medicare Advantage members can switch to a different Medicare Advantage plan or change to original Medicare.
+Also, it’s important to note that in most states, you may not be guaranteed eligibility for a Medigap plan if you initially sign up for a Medicare Advantage plan and then decide to switch back to original Medicare later.

 2. Do You Have Any Expensive Procedures or Tests Coming Up?